 The proposed Villas III PUD subdivision includes 33 residential units that will be built as three single-family residential structures and 15 duplex residential structures.
 The single-family units will feature 4 bedrooms with the structures on Lots 1 and 2 being 3,170 square feet (sq ft) and the structure on Lot 3 being 4,338 sq ft.
-The duplex units will feature three bedrooms and be 3,231 sq ft each (approximately 6,460 sq ft combined size).
+The duplex units will feature two designs.
+Both duplex designs contain three bedrooms and duplex design A will be 3,290 sq ft and duplex design B will be 2,745 sq ft.
 The units are intended to be available for transient rental use and a use permit is being requested pursuant to the LMP to allow for such use.